 '''

 git clone https://github.com/firesim/firesim

 cd firesim

+checkout latest official firesim release

+note: this may not be the latest release if the documentation version !=

+→"stable"

+git checkout 1.13.4

 ./build-setup.sh fast

 '''

+The build-setup. sh script will validate that you are on a tagged branch, otherwise it will prompt for confirmation.
 This will have initialized submodules and installed the RISC-V tools and other dependencies.